IncredibleLego/GoPong/README.md

 ## ROADMAP:

-- Add mouse managment in popup
-- Remove all magic numbers from popup, make it adapt to all options inserted

 ### GENERAL:
 - Make game scalable: all that is drawn on screen must be adapted to the options
 - Modify draw on screen options to make text (menu ecc.) related to textDimension